-The Soyuz MS-19 spacecraft is set to dock at 1212 GMT at the station, which orbits Earth at an altitude of around 220 miles (354 km).
+The four are scheduled to be launched on a Soyuz MS-19 craft on Oct.
+5 to be delivered to the station, which orbits Earth at an altitude of around 220 miles (354 km).